mciocchi/atomic_d6/README.md

 * Power Scaling
 * Relative Wealth Levels
 * Example Character Sheet
-* Character Creation
 * What is a skill pip?
 * Skill levels?
 * Leveling Up
 * Practiced Maneuvers?
 * Stamina is relativized also
 * Attack and Defense Power Relativization
+* Item power levels
+* Crafting
+* Index for this document

 Q: Should armor be a skill?
-Q: If the DM decides how many dice the players roll, must they have a copy of everyone's sheet?
+Q: If the GM decides how many dice the players roll, must they have a copy of everyone's sheet?